Follow this guide to install Dynatrace OneAgent for the very first time.

 To confirm that OneAgent is monitoring your host, open Dynatrace and go to Infrastructure & Operations > Host.
 If everything is working as expected, you'll see the name of your host in the Hosts table.
 See the screenshot below for an example.

 OneAgent is now set up and monitoring your host.
-See Get started with Dynatrace to continue your first journey with Dynatrace.
+See Get started with Dynatrace Managed to continue your first journey with Dynatrace.